Greece › Greek Cruises

 See Also

-• Santorini Cruise Ship Schedule for 2025: No cruise ships dock at the Santorini ferry port.
-Instead they stop inside the caldera and passengers are slowly and methodically tendered to the Santorini Old Port.
-From there it’s a walk or cable car ride up to Fira.
-I post the cruise arrival schedule here so that prospective visitors can arrange their itinerary to avoid the cruise ship crowds.
+- Santorini Cruise Ship Schedule for 2026: No cruise ships dock at the Santorini ferry port.
+Instead, they anchor inside the caldera, and passengers are tendered to the Santorini Old Port (Skala).
+From there, it is a walk or cable car ride up to Fira.
+I post the cruise arrival schedule here so that independent travelers can plan their itinerary to avoid the heaviest cruise ship crowds.

 NY Times Article